rocicorp/diff-server/README2.md

 Unlike clients, Replicant Servers do not ever rewind.
 The server is Truth, and the clients dance to its tune.
 Once a transaction is accepted by a server and written to its history, by either clients or the server itself, it is final, and clients will rewind and replay as necessary to match.

 This does not mean, however, that servers have to accept whatever clients write.
 Servers have full discretion over whether to accept any given transaction, and they validate all work clients do.
-See "synchronization" for details.
+See "synchronization" and "integration" for details.

 ## Noms Schema

-The same as the client, except there's only a single dataset, `master`, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.
+The same as the client, except there's only a `local` dataset, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.

 ## Consistency Requirements

 Each Replicant Server acts as a single strictly serialized logical database, even though they are typically a distributed system internally.
 In the event of a partition internal to the replicant server, it ceases to be available rather than give inconsistent results.
-Note that this is fine, however, since the clients are designed to be frequently disconnected from their server.
+This has no effect on client availability or performance, since interaction with the server is in the background as connectivity allows.

 ## API

 For each Replicant Server, the Replicant Service exposes an API that is the same as the [Noms Remote Server API](https://github.com/attic-labs/noms/blob/master/go/datas/database_server.go#L64), except that `PostRoot()` is non-public and a new `Commit(newHead hash.Hash)` endpoint is added.
-See Synchronization for details.
+See "Synchronization" for details.

 ## Registering Transactions